tekumara/notes/pyright.md

 - specify the `--lib` command-line argument
 - set `"python.analysis.useLibraryCodeForTypes": true` for the pyright vscode extension.
 In Pylance this defaults to true.
-- set `"useLibraryCodeForTypes": false` in _pyrightconfig.json_.
+- set `"useLibraryCodeForTypes": true` in _pyrightconfig.json_.
 NB: Setting this to `false` will override Pylance.

 `useLibraryCodeForTypes` is a double-edged sword.
 On the one hand, it can avoid issues like: